 “The best money spent on a renovation is spent before it starts.”

 The cheapest tool on any project is a sample board and an afternoon.
 We have watched five-figure mistakes get caught by a fifteen-dollar paint sample lived with for a week in the actual light of the actual room.
-Decisions made under showroom lighting do not survive contact with a real house.
+Showroom lights can mislead.
+Real light is different.

 Specify for the next ten years, not the next photo shoot.
 The work that holds its value is quiet, well made, and a little bit boring on the day it is installed.